-Government assistance is comprised of research and development investment tax credits receivable from the provincial government, which relate to qualifiable research and development expenditures under the applicable tax laws.
-The amounts recorded as receivables are subject to a government tax audit and the final amounts received may differ from those recorded.
-For the six-month periods ended September 30, 2019 and September 30, 2018, the Corporation recorded \$100 and \$180, respectively, as a reduction of research and development expenses in the Statement of Earnings and Comprehensive Loss.
+Government assistance is comprised of research and development investment tax credits receivable from the provincial government, which relate to qualifiable research and development expenditures under the applicable programs and tax laws.
+The amounts recorded as receivables are subject to a government approval of the expenses incurred and they may also be subject to a tax audit; therefore, the final amounts received may differ from those claimed and recorded.

+For the nine-month periods ended December 31, 2019 and December 31, 2018, the Corporation recorded \$100 and \$295, respectively, as a reduction of research and development expenses in the Interim Consolidated Statement of Earnings and Comprehensive Loss, in connection with research and development investment tax credits.